 LoveJoy's Restaurant & Tea Room

-It's not everyday that a tea house wins "Best Chowder", but if you visit LoveJoy's Restaurant & Tea Room in Florence, you can immediately see (and taste) why they are the winners for Florence's 2020 Chowder Trail competition.
-Elegant but cozy, this special tearoom just off Bay Street offers a wide variety of fine teas, finger sandwiches, scones and pastries, salads and heart-warming, fragrant and absolutely delicious soups.
-Order from the formal tea menu or have a casual, cozy tea by the fire place.
-The gluten-free chowder is chock full of clams and plenty of flavor — but no bacon or corn — pleasing the "purist's" palates out there.
+LoveJoy's Restaurant & Tea Room in Florence serves gluten-free chowder chock full of clams and plenty of flavor — without bacon or corn — pleasing the "purist's" palates out there.
+Elegant but cozy, this special tearoom just off Bay Street offers a wide variety of fine teas, finger sandwiches, scones and pastries, salads and their heart-warming, fragrant and absolutely delicious soups.
+Order from the formal tea menu or have a casual, cozy tea by the fireplace.

 Mo's Chowder